mitzey234/NotVeryLocalAdmin/README.md

 }
 ```

+Note: You can also opt to specify your config file somewhere else instead if you wish.
+Use `-config <path>` for arguments when starting the program

 # Commands

 The console in this program also has some commands, note that the console can be a little janky in SSH sessions: